“Mom, I Hurt Myself”

 Kids with ADHD have more accidents — unless parents step in.

-Although there’s little research to confirm it, those of us who live with kids with ADHD believe that they are more prone to accidents than their peers.
+Although there’s little research to confirm it, those of us who live with kids with attention deficit hyperactivity disorder (ADHD) believe that they are more prone to accidents than their peers.

 The very nature of ADHD increases the probability of accidents.
 Children and adolescents with this neurologically based disorder are hyperactive, distractible, or impulsive — or a combination of all three.
 When you move around more than others, when you have difficulty focusing, when you act before you think, you are at greater risk for injury.
 The risk increases if you have a learning, language, or motor disability, as 50 percent of children with ADHD do.
 If a child doesn’t understand directions, if he can’t follow what an adult is saying, or if he has poor coordination, his risk of injury inevitably goes up.